Overlooked Bug Out Bag Items

 There are a lot of things that you need in your bug out bag that go without saying.
 Food, water, and shelter are no-brainers when you’re getting survival gear together.

 What about those things that you don’t normally think about?
-This list should help get you thinking about the commonly overlooked bug out bag items you probably should have with you in an emergency.
+This list should help get you thinking about the commonly you probably should have with you in an emergency.

 I recommend either a Gerber or Leatherman multitool.